tol-is/tailwind-compositor/plugin/readme.md

 #### Unpredictable Rhythm

 Traditionally, in typography, space between lines of text is measured from the baseline.
 On the web, browsers behave differently.
-And the bounding box of the text, or the distance from the ascender to the descender, is vertically centered to it's line-height.
+The bounding box of the text, or the distance from the ascender to the descender, is vertically centered to it's line-height.
+Within the bounding box, glyphs are aligned to the baseline.

 [Vertical Metrics Visualization](https://vertical-metrics.netlify.app)
 <img src="https://github.com/a7sc11u/tailwind-compositor/raw/master/plugin/images/vertical-metrics.png" width="400"/>